SAU-Senior-Project-2022/train_backend/README.md

 If you wish to just run one of the images provided by the [`docker-compose.yml`](/docker-compose.yml), you can run either `docker-compose up -d --no-deps --build flask` or `docker-compose up -d --no-deps --build mariadb`, and the specified image will be run.

 If this directory is opened in `Visual Studio Code`, there are 3 debugger launch options currently.
 One to launch the webserver with HTTP, one for HTTPS, and one for launching the current python file

+## Testing

+If you wish to test the server.
+You must run the server with the flags `--debug`, `--fresh`, `--seed` (You can add other flags if you need to be more specific) and run the `server_test.py` application with the server loaded in order for the testing application to connect to the server.